danielpudev/RankUp-Discord-Bot/README.md

 1. **Installation**: Clone this repository to your local machine.

-2. **Configuration**: Modify the `config.json` file to include your Discord bot token and adjust any other settings.
+2. **Configuration**: Modify the Bot file until everythings works fine for you.

 3. **Dependencies**: Install necessary dependencies by running `npm install` in your terminal.